 Unfortunately, the way insurance works is that the people who purchase the insurance (the insureds) immediately begin paying premiums to the company that issued the insurances (the insurer).
 And we keep on paying them as long as the policy remains in effect.
 It may be years, sometimes decades, before a claim is filed.

 Yet the insurer remains in a position of control.
-It is the one who decides whether to pay, when to pay and how much to pay.
+It is the one that decides whether to pay, when to pay and how much to pay.
 And its immediate financial incentive is to pay out as little as possible.
 Many Arizona residents have had the misfortune of learning this unfortunate truth.

 Insurers Can’t Legally Act Unreasonably

 Arizona has long recognized that this situation was unfair to insureds.
 To rectify the imbalance of power, the insurer is required to deal with its insureds in “good faith.”
 A violation of that duty—acting in “bad faith”—amounts to a separate civil wrong or “tort.”
 In essence, an insurer’s actions on an insurance claim amount to bad faith if there isn’t a “reasonable basis” for those actions.
 The principle applies to the entire claim process: